 ETRiS is bound to GO FAIR with the data it makes available.
 Read our Data Management Plan to find out how we make data Findable, Accessible, Interoperable and Reusable openly and for free.

 ETRiS releases data and data products with a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+Data quality assurance is carried out according to the procedure established by the Thematic Core Service Tsunami.

 This website is developed and maintained by researchers at the University College London and University of Naples Federico II.